estelle/clowncar/README.md

 <p>Another pro for this technique: similar to how we separate content from presentation from behavior: this method enables us to also separate out images -- all the logic is in the SVG image instead of polluting our CSS or HTML.</p>
 <p>The main question is: should we attempt this with &lt;object&gt;, or should we get browser vendors to change their content security policy to enable this technique to work as &lt;img> directly?</p>

+<h2>Accessibility</h2>
+<p>Object does not support the alt attribute, which make images more accessible.
+SVG can be made accessible with the help of the TITLE.
+So, don't forget the title as alt attribute in your SVG</p>